Sea Days… long, lazy days onboard ship. What’s a cruiser to do? With so many options, it can be overwhelming — especially for the first time cruiser.

 - Some activities are not suitable for children.
 Minimum ages and/or parent supervision are clearly marked as well.

-- If you lose your daily guide — I lose mine all the time — you can always get another one at Guest Services.
+- If you lose your daily guide, you can always get another one at Guest Services.

 One of the most popular places on Sea Days is the pool deck.
 If you plan to spend the day poolside, get there early.
 But please, do not save seats a couple hours beforehand.
 And, if you don’t want to get wet, don’t pick poolside seats!
 The combination of kids splashing and the ship moving makes the water fly.
 Remember your sunscreen!
 And your camera. 🙂

 First-time cruisers, if you plan to attend onboard art auctions, learn about them before you sail.
 The auctioneers offer some paintings matted and framed.
 Other pieces are displayed at the auction matted and framed, but will not be shipped to you that way.
 Art auctioneers talk fast and switch things up all the time.
-For those new to art, the details can be overwhelming.
-Read this article before you jump into art auction bidding.
+I recommend you watch first and purchase after you understand the ins and outs!

-Sea Days are popular in the spa and the gym.
-Generally, though, you’ll save money on spa treatments if you save those for port days.
+BUDGET TIP: Yoou’ll save money on spa treatments if you go when the ship is in port.
 Since most people leave the ship for shore activities, the spa is less crowded.
 Like everything supply and demand, lower demand means lower prices!
+Sometimes, we do something quick at port and I head back to the ship for a nice, discounted, massage!

 Gym equipment is free to use, though classes involve a fee.
-The gym is more crowded on sea days, especially in the morning.
+The gym is most crowded on sea days in the morning.

 Cruise ships take on a major party atmosphere after dark!
 Enjoy a Broadway-style show (seating is limited, so arrive early for the best views) in the main theater, dance in the clubs, party on the promenade or on the pool deck.
 Read your daily guide to decide which activities are for you.
 Whatever you enjoy, you’ll find it somewhere on board.